 In conjunction with recommendations from the Oregon Health Authority and guidelines from Oregon Gov. Kate Brown, the university will alter its course delivery and upcoming events to limit gatherings and encourage social distancing.
 Pacific University has setup dedicated pages to address measures related to the coronavirus.
 Please visit pacificu.edu/coronavirus to learn more.

-Until the university is able to resume normal access to in-person Faculty and Staff wellness resources, please explore the trusted resources below - some are member-exclusive and some are free to the public.
+Until the university is able to resume normal access to in-person Faculty and Staff wellness resources, please explore the trusted resources below - some are member- or employee-exclusive and some are free to the public.

 It is understood that this is uncharted, unpredictable territory.
 Please take steps to care for yourself, those around you, and the greater community as a whole.